amagwka/project2/lab/README.md

 Files:
 - `tmdn.py` – the model architecture and helper functions.
-- `dataset.py` – simple dataset class that loads video files and generates sequences of DINOv2 embeddings.
+- `dataset.py` – dataset helpers. `EmbeddingH5Dataset` now caches the entire H5
+  file in memory on first use for fast multi-worker access.
 - `train_tmdn.py` – example training script for running TMDN on a directory of videos.

 ## Usage